edufcarvalho/URI/README.md

 You can see my URI profile clicking [here](https://www.urionlinejudge.com.br/judge/pt/profile/432569)<br/>
 <br/>I will not accept any pull request, but you can send an issue, and I will help you with anything<br/>

-<sup>URI is developed under MIT license by the University of Rhode Island Computer Science Department</sup>
+<sup>URI is developed by the University of Rhode Island Computer Science Department</sup>